lfantoniosi/tn_vdp/README.md

 These are the jumper.
 Closed means ON:
 ```
-USR1 : SPR MAX - Turn it on for 32 sprites per line
+USR1 : SPR MAX - Turn it on for 32 sprites per line (9958 this puts 8 sprites for mode 0)
 USR2 : SCANLIN - Turn it on for scanlines
 USR3 : GROMCLK - Turn it on to have GROM CLOCK enabled, Disabling it puts CPUCLK on pin 37 (9128/29)
 USR4 : CPUCLK  - Turn if on to have CPU CLOCK on pin 38 (9929/29 and 9128/29)